whrl/UC2_Vivaria/README.md

 Future designs of the vivaria aim to be compoundable so that they can be easily be connected and extended if a group of animals expands.

-*DESCRIBE WHAT IT DOES AND WHAT IT IS FOR.*

 Curious to see what this looks like?
 Keep scrolling!

 *INCLUDE A NICE PICTURE AND/OR SCHEME.*